Skip to Content

 You can use OneDrive for syncing Office documents, photos, and videos while the rest of the content on your iPhone syncs with iCloud.

-This can be a good choice because it can prevent you from purchasing an iCloud storage plan if you exceed the free storage limit (5GB) of the service.
+This can be a good choice because it can save you from purchasing an iCloud storage plan if you exceed the free storage limit (5GB) of the service.

 See also: Why Is Apple Taking Money From My Account?